ispyhumanfly/scribe/README.md

 ## How Data Components Work

 In Scribe, a component represents a distinct data model with its own schema, validation rules, and history tracking.
-Components are defined using JSON Schema, providing a powerful and flexible way to validate and structure your data.
+Components are defined using JSON Schema definitions, providing a powerful and flexible way to validate and structure your data on a per component basis.

 ### Component Schema Definition

-Each component in Scribe is defined by a JSON Schema that specifies:
+Each component in Scribe is defined by a JSON Schema definition that specifies:

 -   Required fields
 -   Data types